Photo: Urška Boljkovac, MGLC archive

 My interest lies in the layers that constitute our spatial experience: the physical, the mental, the emotional, the historical.

-Each process begins with collecting—information, images, fragments.
+My process begins with collecting—information, images, fragments.
 These materials are then deconstructed, manipulated, and reconfigured into new arrangements.

 New constructions.
 New (un)possible spaces.